-Then I proceeded with the recipe as directed above.
 If you’re able to get asparagus that are thin and in season, you can skip the step of pre-baking them.
 You want the asparagus to be soft and tender after the entire tart is baked.
-I achieved that by pre-baking them
+I achieved that by pre-baking them.

 - Puff Pastry Hearts filled with homemade chocolate mousse make an easy dessert for company or your family.

 - Apple Caramel Puff Pastry Braid – oh my word, this recipe is amazing.
 It makes an incredible presentation as well.

 - If baking a homemade apple pie makes you break out in hives, try this easy Puff Pastry Apple Tart Recipe.
 Don’t forget to drizzle caramel sauce on top right before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
 The nutrition information is calculated automatically.
 I cannot guarantee its accuracy.
 If this data is important to you, please verify with your trusted nutrition calculator.